Ethcelon/end-user-ui/README.md

     {
         path: '/registrationsecondflow',
         name: 'RegistrationSecondFlow',
-        component: RegistrationSecondFlow,
+        component: () => import('@/components/selfservice/registration/registrationSecondFlow'),
         meta: { hideToolbar: true, bodyClass: 'fr-body-image' },
         props: true
     },
 ```

-5. At the top of the `router/index.js` file, import the new Vue file and ensure that it matches the component that you specified in the route: `import RegistrationSecondFlow from '@/components/mains/RegistrationSecondFlow';`
-6. Make sure that your IDM access.js file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#uss-registration).
+7. Make sure that your IDM access.js file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#uss-registration).
 You will see a forbidden access error if this file isn't configured correctly.
-7. Assuming you are on the development sever and have used default settings, you should now be able to navigate through two separate registration flows : `localhost:8081/#/registration` and `localhost:8081/#/registrationsecondflow`.
+8. Assuming you are on the development sever and have used default settings, you should now be able to navigate through two separate registration flows : `localhost:8081/#/registration` and `localhost:8081/#/registrationsecondflow`.

 <a name="how-to-configure-notification-polling"></a>
 ### How to Configure Notification Polling